hsinghweb/web-reader-pro/README.md

    - Adjust reading speed
    - Change font size
    - Navigate through the text
-   - Reload content from current tab
+   - Click "Reload" to refresh content from current tab
 4. Double-click any word to jump to that position
 5. Use forward/backward buttons to move by 10 words
+6. Content persists between tab switches until manually reloaded

 ## Project Structure